-We work with young people using a combination of peer support and workshops to develop skills and strategies to promote wellbeing.
+We work with young people to promote wellbeing through a combination of peer support, workshops and courses, 1:1 support and volunteering opportunities.

 State of Mind is a Wales-wide project that works with young people between the ages of 17 and 25.
 The project is funded by Welsh Government and uses a combination of strategies to support young people’s mental health and wellbeing.

 - courses and workshops teaching skills for wellbeing

 - the opportunity to become a peer mentor, with accredited training.

 We’ve learnt that peer support is a powerful tool for wellbeing.
 Meeting people who face similar experiences can help you to realise you’re not alone and the group setting means that you can share and learn strategies that could help you feel better.

 Young People in Gwent